Kolade-mikael/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of file /etc/passwd
+display the content of two files